Sometimes you want to travel somewhere on your vacation, but Paris way too expensive even if for a couple of days.

 By Maire from Temples and Treehouses

-Thailand is an incredible destination for budget travellers.
-Not only are there blue water beaches, exotic landscapes, ancient temples and historic ruins and monuments, but it’s also inexpensive to see them all.
+Thailand is an incredible destination for budget travelers.
+Not only are there blue water beaches, exotic landscapes, ancient temples, and historic ruins and monuments, but it’s also inexpensive to see them all.

 On the topic of food, Thailand is also a great destination for cheap but totally AMAZING street food.
 You can buy incredible food to eat on the roadside or in markets for literally 1-2 dollars, and it genuinely tastes better than a lot of expensive restaurant food.